Spartacus (TV series): Blood and Sand (2010)

 In order to get his revenge, Spartacus enlists the help of Crixus and the rest of the gladiators to defeat the house of Batiatus once and for all.
 A battle to the death between Crixus and Spartacus is arranged for the Capuan elite at the ludus.
 Doctore (whom Batiatus refers to by his real name, Oenomaus) confronts Batiatus about Barca's death and Ashur's hand in it.
 Spartacus gains support from Mira, Batiatus' wife's new slave, who is tasked with opening the gate to the villa from the training area.
-Crixus resists aiding Spartacus in hopes of reuniting with his lover Naevia; (banished from the ludus by Lucretia after she discovers her affair with Crixus because of Ashur's trick to avenge Crixus), however, after learning he was weakened to ensure Spartacus' victory, at the last moment he joins with Spartacus.
+Crixus resists aiding Spartacus in hopes of reuniting with his lover Naevia (who had been banished from the ludus by Lucretia after she discovers her affair with Crixus because of Ashur's trick to avenge Crixus), however, after learning he was weakened to ensure Spartacus' victory, at the last moment he joins with Spartacus.
 Doctore initially stops Spartacus from killing Batiatus.
 In the ensuing chaos of the gladiators' killing of the guards and some guests, Crixus persuades Doctore to join him with Spartacus, while Illithyia escapes and has her guards seal the door to the ludus from the outside.
 Doctore, making good on his word, tries to kill Ashur but his intended victim eludes him.
 Crixus grievously wounds Lucretia with a sword stab to her abdomen, piercing her womb and killing their unborn child.
 Varro's wife, Aurelia, kills Numerius after revealing to him that Varro was her husband, and Spartacus finally kills Batiatus in front of the seriously wounded Lucretia.
 After the massacre, Spartacus vows to make "Rome tremble".